-One aspect of profiling is monitoring scalar measurements over time, for example the used heap size.
+One aspect of profiling is monitoring scalar measurements over time, for example, the used heap size.
 In JProfiler, such graphs are called telemetries.
 Observing telemetries gives you a better understanding of the profiled software, allows you to correlate important events over different measurements and may prompt you to perform a deeper analysis with other views in JProfiler if you notice unexpected behavior.

 To compare multiple telemetries on the same time axis, the overview shows multiple small-scale telemetries on top of each other with a configurable row height.
 Clicking on the telemetry title activates the full telemetry view.
 The default order of the telemetries in the overview may not be suitable, for example, because you want to correlate selected telemetries side by side.
 In that case you can reorder them with drag and drop in the overview.

 The full view shows a legend with current values and may have more options than what is visible in the overview.
 For example, the "Memory" telemetry allows you to select single memory pools.